Chapter 20

 The media

-The hot topic of the moment concerning the media is how to promote quality analysis and reasoning in relation to immediate sensationalism, that is to say how to support the shift towards reason caused by the creation of the organizations described in the second part of this book.
-Indeed, if the Age of Enlightenment considered education and freedom of the press as the means to allow citizens to access the full exercise of their social role, the complexity of the world and the increase in communications technologies make that at the media level, it is appropriate today to be interested not only in freedom of expression, but also in the quality of speech.
-Opposing opinions is no longer enough.
-Let us also remember that the keystone of our social organization being to regularly subject all individuals to the development of reasoning leading to a decision, it appears highly desirable that the media environment in which they are immersed on a daily basis prepares them for this.
+The current burning issue regarding the media is how to promote quality analysis and reasoning in contrast to immediate sensationalism, that is, how to support the transition to rationality triggered by the creation of the organizations described in the second part of this book.
+Indeed, if the Age of Enlightenment viewed education and freedom of the press as the means to allow citizens to fully exercise their social role, the increasing complexity of the world and the development of communication technologies means that today, in relation to the media, we must not only be concerned with freedom of expression, but also with the quality of discourse.
+Simply opposing viewpoints is no longer enough.
+Moreover, we should recall that the cornerstone of our social organization is to regularly require all individuals to engage in reasoning that leads to decision-making, and it is therefore highly desirable that the media environment in which they are immersed every day prepares them for this.

-An important cultural shift to make is to consider that investigative media have become a social element to be financed by the community, in the same way as health or education.
+An important cultural shift to make is to consider investigative media as a social element that should be funded by the community, just like health or education.

-The other important element is to redefine the duties of the press in the current social system.
-Simply put, we cannot ask classic politicians to be the only shield against populists.
-Cognitive dissonance tells us that in a direct confrontation between a classic politician and a populist, listeners will tend to oppose the two presentations proposed in a symmetrical way, therefore to consider that the truth could well be between the two, which means that through repetition, populist discourse becomes respectable, and populism can then triumph in electoral votes.
-The debate in the second round of the 2017 French presidential election certainly led to the defeat of the populist, but it was because the candidate was less intellectually brilliant than his opponent, so it would be dangerous to believe that this will be repeated, and therefore that this constitutes an effective barrier.
+Another important aspect is redefining the duties of the press in today’s social system.
+To put it simply, we cannot expect traditional politicians to be the sole bulwark against populists.
+Cognitive dissonance suggests that in a direct confrontation between a traditional politician and a populist, the audience tends to perceive the two symmetrically opposing presentations and may conclude that the truth lies somewhere in between.
+Through repetition, the populist discourse becomes respectable, and populism can then triumph in elections.
+The second-round debate of the 2017 French presidential election did indeed lead to the populist's defeat, but only because the candidate was less intellectually sharp than his opponent.
+It would therefore be dangerous to believe this will necessarily happen again and that it constitutes an effective barrier.

-It is up to the media to be the main shield against populism, by adopting the following ethical rule, which must be secured by law to avoid any distortion of competition: any fact reported deferred must must be verified beforehand, so in the event of gross inaccuracy, the media must be held liable.
-Having a third party say the fact is not enough to relieve the media of this responsibility.
-For live broadcasts, if the journalist knows the inaccuracy of the fact, he has the duty to speak again immediately to correct it.
-If it does not have the elements at its disposal at the moment, it is up to the media to verify a posteriori everything that has been broadcast, therefore in the event of gross inaccuracy discovered a posteriori, to broadcast a subsequent correction which benefits from at least the same audience as the initial disinformation.
-In the case of an inaccurate fact reported by a person who speaks regularly in the media, for example a leading politician, any subsequent live broadcast must be preceded by the rebroadcast of the sequence correcting the previous inaccuracy.
+It is the media's responsibility to be the main bulwark against populism, by adopting the following ethical rule, which must be legally enforced to prevent any distortion of competition: every fact reported with a delay must be verified in advance, and in the case of a glaring inaccuracy, the media must bear responsibility.
+Merely allowing someone else to state the fact does not absolve the media of this responsibility.
+For live broadcasts, if the journalist knows a fact is inaccurate, they must immediately correct it.
+If the journalist does not have the necessary information at the moment, it is the media’s responsibility to verify everything that has been broadcast and, in the case of a glaring inaccuracy discovered later, to issue a follow-up correction that reaches at least the same audience as the original misinformation.
+If an inaccuracy is reported by a person who regularly appears in the media, for example a prominent politician, all subsequent live broadcasts must include a replay of the correction for the previous inaccuracy before proceeding.

-In other words, we cannot allow factually false elements to impose themselves in our culture just through the accumulation of repetitions by malicious groups.
+To put it differently, we cannot allow factually false elements to become entrenched in our culture simply through the repetition by malicious groups.

 Cognitive dissonance requires us to go even further.
-A sentence which conveys only part of reality must be considered grossly inaccurate when it is repeated regularly while the other parts of the same reality are not repeated in the same proportions.
-Indeed, this aims to intentionally establish through repetition a distortion of reality.
-Example: “Immigrants pose problems” which hides other sides of the same reality which are for example “Immigrants are beneficial for the economy because they occupy the bottom of the social ladder and allow locals to occupy jobs. more rewarding positions” or “Immigrants enrich our culture”.
+A statement that conveys only part of reality must be considered grossly inaccurate if it is repeatedly stated, while the other parts of the same reality are not mentioned with the same frequency.
+Indeed, this constitutes an intentional distortion of reality through repetition.
+Example: “Immigrants cause problems” hides other aspects of the same reality, such as “Immigrants benefit the economy by occupying the lower rungs of the social ladder, allowing locals to take on more valuable jobs,” or “Immigrants enrich our culture.”

-We are not seeking here to establish a political correctness which would aim to highlight any occasional awkwardness of language, but rather to assign to the media the responsibility of analyzing as a whole and over time the discourse they convey, of y detect intentional repetitions of a truncated reality, and put an end to them by reclassifying them as crude falsehoods each time they are broadcast outside of a sequence which addresses the entire issue.
+We are not here seeking to impose a form of political correctness aimed at pointing out every occasional linguistic misstep, but rather to assign the media the responsibility of analyzing the content and overall trajectory of the discourse they transmit, identifying intentional repetitions of truncated realities, and putting an end to them by reclassifying them as gross falsehoods whenever they are broadcast outside of a segment that fully addresses the issue at hand.